painzavr/Byaka-Buka/README.md

 ## Getting Started:
 1. Clone the repository.
-2. Configure your Discord API token. - > Take it on developer portal and parse it  to initialization in class mBot 'UR_TOKEN'
+2. Configure your Discord API token. - > Take it on developer portal and parse to `resourser/application.yml` bot -> token:
-3. Start the PostgreSQL database with the configuration specified in `application.properties`.
+3. Start the PostgreSQL database with the configuration specified in `application.yml`.
 4. Install dependencies.
-5. Run the bot.
+5. Run the bot -> Don't forget to provide your Token in `application.yml`.

 Feel free to explore and enhance the bot as per your preferences!
 If you encounter any issues or have suggestions, please create an issue in the repository.